TomHodson/tomhodson.github.com/README.md

   - figure out how to integrate a jupyter notebook

 ## Notes
-Use `bundle exec jekyll serve` to do local development of this site
+Use `bundle exec jekyll serve --draft --future` to do local development of this site